BLumia/blumia.github.io/Creative.md

 Here is a list of projects I am / was working on.
 Most of them are open source project and host on my [GitHub](https://github.com/BLumia/).
 There are also some projects not maintained by me but I was taking part in development, just check it out if you are interested.

 Most newer projects come with a license file, please refer to them for licensing details.
-If not, the project's source code are provided "as-is", licensed under [MIT license](https://opensource.org/licenses/MIT) and come with ABSOLUTELY NO WARRANTY.
-So please use them at your own risk.
+If there is no license file for a repo but you would like to use it, you may need to submit an issue or contact me directly.

 ### My Working Gears